A BILBAO FAMILY HOLIDAY

 If you are in Bilbao with teenagers then there are some pretty cool examples of street art and graffiti dotted around the city.
 Iralako Parkea was one of our favourite colourful spaces but there are so many great pieces of art thrown on walls and buildings.

 The area around the university has many painted murals and the famous Brazilian street artist Erb Mon has stamped his unique paint techniques all over Bilbao.
 Like we said before, Bilbao is more a living breathing art gallery than a city!

 - Bilbao is relatively small and if you break up your trip into two sections – north and south of the river – there is no need to have to use public transport.

 - Bilbao’s climate is such that the winters are mild and the summers can be humid.
 It is also the wettest area of Spain so pack accordingly – light cagoules are ideal waterproofs.

 - There are several other museums in Bilbao that I haven’t mentioned here but that get very good reviews; The Basque Heritage Museum and The Maritime Museum are the 2 I would have liked to explore with the children.

-So there you have it – how to spend a fun 2 days in the easy going city of Bilbao with your family and find something for everyone.
-Having snack-like food on tap at the pintxos bars and plenty of open space to run around makes it the perfect location for kids and the inspiring modern architecture is surely enough to encourage an enquiring mind and a desire to see more of the world!
+So there you have it – our best suggestions for things to do in Bilbao with kids.
+It was certainly a fun two days in the easy-going city of Bilbao and there was something for everyone.
+Having snack-like food on tap at the Pintxos bars and plenty of open space to run around makes it the perfect location for a family holiday.
+We hope we’ve inspired you for your trip!

 Pin For Later…